BackdoorAli/Insider-Threat-Detection-Project/Insider Threat Test Dataset/README.md

 ## Project Overview

 This project demonstrates a complete, practical data analysis workflow using a real-world insider threat dataset.
 The primary goal is to detect suspicious insider activities through data exploration, cleaning, and insightful reporting.
-The project shows how to handle raw logs, process them for analysis, identify anomalies, and build an actionable dashboard.
+The project shows how to handle raw logs, process them for analysis, identify anomalies and build an actionable dashboard.

 ---